Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **modules**: All modules we work on, are located here, in this directory, starting from first step clone a module until last step install that module.
     - **modules.json**: Its like a manifest for the modules we working on here in our local environment, including okapi.
     - **configuration.json**: All configurable data is configured here through (key -> value) approach starting from database configurations until 3rd party integrations like postman.
+- **resources**: All modules we work on, are located here, in this directory, starting from first step clone a module until last step install that module.
+    - **aliases.txt**: this is .bashrc/.bash_aliases aliases to help running terminal commands for folio local environment more easy and to feal more like running a tool.
+    - **permissions.json**: All user permissions needed to perform your requests and it depends upon which modules you want to run, so you can add your own permissions to the list and it will automatically assign them to the user while running the script.
 - **scripts**: contains all our bash script files implementation for our `FOLIO` local environment enabler, and also contains the old scripts which we started from at the beginning.
 - **.env**: has the env vars for `docker-compose.yml` services.
 - **run.sh**: entry point for our folio local environment script, which connects to the script files located in `script` directory.